aspeakman/DBTruck3/README.md

 * integers - are output as the 'int' type on Python 3
 * dates - ISO8601 format dates/datetimes/times are detected on input and stored in the underlying database in appropriate date fields, if you specify
        `dates_str_output` note that datetimes are output in Python ISO8601 format (with a 'T' separator not a space)
-* booleans - when setting up select conditions using a boolean field pay attention to the SQL syntax - it is best to test for an implicit true and implicit false eg `WHERE bool_field` and `WHERE NOT bool_field` will work on all three underlying databases whereas `bool_field <> 0` or `bool_field = 'false'` will depend on the underlying database.
+* booleans - when setting up select conditions using a boolean field pay attention to the SQL syntax - in MySQL, PostgreSQL and SQlite it is best to test for an implicit true and implicit false ie `WHERE bool_field` and `WHERE NOT bool_field` will work across all three underlying databases (whereas `bool_field <> 0` or `bool_field = 'false'` will depend on the underlying database sysntax).
+      In SQL Server, implicit true/false does not work, you should use `WHERE bool_field=0` (false) and `WHERE bool_field=1` (true) as your tests

 ### SQL convenience functions
 The following Store methods return appropriately formatted and quoted SQL fragments